 Signs, Knowledge, and Wisdom | 7 Possibilities for the Star in the East

 With the possibilities of astrological phenomenon combined with the knowledge of these men, we do know a few things:

-Yet, we also know that even Herod’s wise men did not notice or fully understand the signs, and that prophecy and Godly wisdom was what allowed these men to know that they were looking for the King of the Jews—our Messiah.
+Yet, we also know that even Herod’s wise men did not notice or fully understand the signs, and that prophecy and Godly wisdom were what allowed these men to know that they were looking for the King of the Jews—our Messiah.

-If this is the case, then each late evening/early morning that the planet—star in the East—was sighted after its initial helical rising, would have lasted only briefly before being concealed by the sun.
-This also would show us one of the reasons why the Word refers to it as ‘star in the East,’ since the sun rising in the east would have been the object to obscure the view, and because the planet may have risen in the east—thus, while the men almost certainly came from the east, there is a chance this is more in reference to the ‘star.’
+If this is the case, each late evening/early morning that the planet—star in the East—was sighted after its initial helical rising would have lasted only briefly before being concealed by the sun.
+This also would show us one of the reasons why the Word refers to it as ‘star in the East,’ since the sun rising in the east would have been the object to obscure the view, and the planet may have risen in the east—thus, while the men almost certainly came from the east, there is a chance this is more in reference to the ‘star.’

-Either way, if any planets were visible for consecutive nights they could have followed them.
+Either way, if any planets were visible for consecutive nights, they could have followed them.

-Of these options, which is most likely, depends on what age we believe Jesus to be when they arrived.
+Of these options, which most likely, depends on what age we believe Jesus to be when they arrived.
 If He was birthed within hours or weeks of their arrival, the first option is perhaps more likely.
 If He was many weeks or months old when they arrived, then the second option would be more likely.
 Both depend in part on how long it was before Joseph and Mary took Jesus from Bethlehem.
-If before they hid in Egypt they took Jesus to the Temple in Jerusalem at 40 days, as was often custom, then the first option would have to be more likely…
+If before they hid in Egypt, they took Jesus to the Temple in Jerusalem at 40 days, as was often custom, then the first option would have to be more likely…